 Do You Really Know Your Loved Ones?

 The day will come when your loved ones, or you, are not there and it’s no longer possible to ask them anything about their lives.
 Oh sure, you know that they’re your Mom, Dad, child, or whatever relation they are to you.
 But do you really know them?
 You can only do this by spending time together.
 Don’t waste time; sit with them and ask about their lives.
 If it’s your parents or grandparents, ask them what were their aspirations in their youth?
 What were their dreams when they were young?
 What were the things they wanted out of life?
 What were their joys and sorrows, their successes and failures?
 Was there someone who helped them somewhere along the way?
 If so, were they able to pay it forward by helping another?
 What did they think about as a kid?
 What was their school like, or what were their pets?
 So many questions and so little time.
 But ask while you can.
 What enabled them or prevented them from doing what they wanted to do?
 What was it like to grow up in the time they grew up in?
 You can’t know how it really was, for instance, in the Great Depression or a war our country fought, but you can get a better picture of those times when you ask those who lived it.
-What were their sacrifices during that time.
+What were their sacrifices during that time?
 What were the things that gave them happiness?
-If there WAS such a thing as a “do-over” in life, I would ask my mother and father all these things that I can no longer ask.
+If there WAS such a thing as a “do-over” in life, I would ask my mother, father and sister all these things that I can no longer ask.
 So my advice to you is don’t wait, do it now.